amitmahida92/ng4-loading-spinner/README.md

 ## Usage

+1. Import module to your application master module

+    `import { Ng4LoadingSpinner } from 'ng4-loading-spinner';`

+2. Make an import entry as shown below

+    `imports: [ Ng4LoadingSpinner ]`

+3. Inject the *SpinnerService* &  to providers

+        @NgModule({
+        declarations: [
+            AppComponent
+        ],
+        imports: [
+            BrowserModule,
+            Ng4LoadingSpinner
+        ],
+        providers: [SpinnerService],
+        bootstrap: [AppComponent]
+        });

-1. Include `<app-spinner> </app-spinner>` to your root level component.
+4. Include `<app-spinner> </app-spinner>` to your root level component.

-2. Import `SpinnerService` to the component where you want to show the spinner.
+5. Import `SpinnerService` to the component where you want to show the spinner.

     `import { SpinnerService } from './spinner/spinner.service';`

-3. Inject dependancy
+6. Inject dependancy

     `constructor(`
         `private spinnerService: SpinnerService`
     `) { }`

-3. Use `this.spinnerService.show()` method to display the loading spinner.
+7. Use `this.spinnerService.show()` method to display the loading spinner.

-4. Use `this.spinnerService.hide()` method to hide the loading spinner once the processing is done.
+8. Use `this.spinnerService.hide()` method to hide the loading spinner once the processing is done.

 ## Example